RagnarB83/ash-documentation/docs/OpenMM-interface.rst

     def OpenMM_Modeller(pdbfile=None, forcefield=None, xmlfile=None, waterxmlfile=None, watermodel=None, pH=7.0,
                         solvent_padding=10.0, solvent_boxdims=None, extraxmlfile=None, residue_variants=None,
-                        ionicstrength=0.1, pos_iontype='Na+', neg_iontype='Cl-'):
+                        ionicstrength=0.1, pos_iontype='Na+', neg_iontype='Cl-', platform='CPU'):

-The OpenMM_Modeller function returns an ASH OpenMMTheory object that can be used directly as theory level for future calculations.
+The OpenMM_Modeller function returns an ASH OpenMMTheory object and ASH fragment object that can be used directly as theory level for future calculations.
 OpenMM_Modeller will also print various PDB-files associated with each step of the setup (H-addition, solvation, ionization etc.) that can be visualized for correctness.
 An XML file associated with the system is created that can be used to create future OpenMMtheory objects from.